gralkapk/regina2/README.md

-# REGINA
+# REGINA2

-REGisters and INstructions Analyzer is an instrumenting profiler.
+REGisters and INstructions Analyzer (version 2) is an instrumenting profiler.

 ## Installation